-The Angolan government has been working on an energy sector development plan for the past decade, with the goal of strengthening the country's electricity generation, transmission and distribution infrastructure.
-The Lauca hydroelectric plant, with a capacity of 2.1 GW, is the result of this initiative.
+The Angolan government has been working on a development plan for their energy sector for the past decade, with the goal of strengthening the country's electricity generation, transmission and distribution infrastructure.
+The Lauca hydroelectric plant, with a 2.1 GW capacity, is the result of this initiative.

 Due to lack of funding, this electricity generation point could not be connected to Luanda, the main urban centre with over 2.5 million inhabitants.